-Thesis: Screenwriting 2 Semester Credits
+Thesis: Screenwriting

-Taken, initially, with a paired course in Mentorship and Creative and Critical Reading, the thesis course represents the culmination of a student's experience in the MFA program.
+Taken with a paired course in Mentorship and Creative and Critical Reading, the thesis course represents the culmination of a student's experience in the MFA program.
 At this time, a student completes and revises a book-length project worthy of publication under the guidance of a faculty mentor.
 Types of theses vary depending on a student's primary genre, but may include a novel, a collection of short stories or poems, a screenplay or play, a memoir, or a book of essays.
-This course must be repeated if a student's manuscript is not deemed ready by his or her mentor.
+If a student's manuscript is not deemed ready by his or her mentor, the student will be asked to enroll in ENL 559 for an additional semester of thesis work.